outdoorbits/little-backup-box/README.md

 **Important** Make sure that the camera is set to the MTP USB connection mode.

-### Alternative Direct File Transfer Script

-Some cameras (notably Sony Alpha models) may not work with the default direct file transfer script.
-In this case, try the *gphoto-backup-alt.sh* script instead by enabling the following cron job as described above:

-    #@reboot sudo /home/pi/little-backup-box/gphoto-backup-alt.sh > /home/pi/gphoto-backup-alt.log

-This script saves transferred files in the */home/pi/BACKUP* directory.

 ## Usage

 1. Boot the Raspberry Pi